Estuary

 Cons

 • Connectors: Estuary has 150+ connectors, which is more than some and less than some others.
-But they also can support 500+ Airbyte, Meltano, and Stitch connectors.
-As with all tools, you need to evaluate whether the vendor has all the connectors you will need, and whether they have all the features that meet all your needs.
+But they can also support 500+ Airbyte, Meltano, and Stitch connectors.
+As with all tools, you need to evaluate whether the vendor has all the connectors you will need and whether they have all the features that meet all your needs.

 Pricing